430 - Bachelor's Degree in Electrical Engineering

 3.1.
 Assessment tasks (description of tasks, marking system and assessment criteria)

-The student must demonstrate that she has achieved the expected learning outcomes by ...
+The student must demonstrate that they have achieved the expected learning outcomes through the following assessment activities

 4. Methodology, learning tasks, syllabus and resources